-7.3.2.2 Adding Explicit File Access for IRM
+4.3.2.2 Adding Explicit File Access for System Administrators

-If there are any files that are neither protected nor accessed by users (e.g., the DOMAIN file [#4.2]) the conversion will not list them in any user's ACCESSIBLE FILE Multiple field (#32).
-Before the conversion, these types of files are accessible to everyone, while after the conversion these files will only be accessible to users with programmer-level access.
+If there are any files that are neither protected nor accessed by users (e.g., the DOMAIN [#4.2] file) the conversion does not list them in any user's ACCESSIBLE FILE (#32) Multiple field.
+Before the conversion, these types of files are accessible to everyone, while after the conversion these files are only accessible to users with programmer-level access.
 Therefore, before the conversion, assign a unique symbol/character to otherwise unprotected files.
-This will ensure that at least those users with that unique symbol (e.g., IRM staff) will be granted access.
+This ensures that at least those users with that unique symbol (e.g., system administrators) are granted access.
 VA FileMan's Edit File option [DIEDFILE] can be used to edit the codes.

-NOTE: In previous documentation and data dictionaries, it has been implied that the pound sign ("#") symbol/character was reserved for File Access Security for IRM, however, this is not true.
+NOTE: In previous documentation and data dictionaries, it has been implied that the pound sign ("#") symbol/character was reserved for File Access Security for system administrators; however, this is not true.
 It has merely been used as a convention.